deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14672/index.md

 ![](figures/figures_4_0.png)

-> 🔼 Figure 2 illustrates the training and generation processes of the BiGR model, highlighting the use of binary latent codes, masked modeling, and a Bernoulli diffusion process for both tasks.
+> 🔼 Figure 2 is an overview of the BiGR model, illustrating its training process using binary codes, the generation process through iterative unmasking, and representation acquisition via average pooling.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Overview of BiGR.
 For simplicity, we display only 1 bit for each token, although each token actually consists of K bits in length.
 Left: We outline the training of BiGR.
 Starting with binary codes from binary tokenizers, we append a condition token and mask partial tokens.
 These tokens are projected into continuous embeddings and processed by the Llama backbone.
 The outputs undergo a Bernoulli denoising process in the binary transcoder to generate probabilities, penalized by the weighted binary cross-entropy loss (wBCE) at masked positions.
 Right: We illustrate the generation process (detailed in Sec.
 3.3) and the representation acquisition via average pooling.